Hanken School of Economics: History

 Hanken's campus in Vaasa was established in 1980 aiming to develop business education in Osthrobotnia, a region with a large proportion of the Swedish-speaking population in Finland.
 In 2018, Hanken joined the Helsinki Graduate School of Economics.
-An initiative to bring together three Finnish universities – Aalto University, Hanken School of Economics, and University of Helsinki.
+An initiative to bring together three Finnish universities – Aalto University, Hanken School of Economics, and the University of Helsinki.

-Rankings and Accreditations
+Rankings and accreditations

 Hanken has received the so-called Triple Crown accreditation (assessments of quality insurance by the three largest business school accreditation organizations: AACSB, AMBA, and EQUIS).
 Hanken was first awarded the European Quality Improvement System accreditation (EQUIS) in 2000.
 The Association of MBAs accreditation (AMBA) was awarded in 2008.
 The Association to Advance Collegiate Schools of Business accreditation (AACSB) was awarded in 2015.

+In 2024, Hanken secured the 57th position in the Financial Times Masters in Management ranking, placing among the top three business schools in the Nordics.

-Hanken is a member and signatory of The Principles for Responsible Management Education (PRME) initiative, an initiative between the United Nations (UN) and business schools.
+Hanken is a member and signatory of the Principles for Responsible Management Education (PRME) initiative, an initiative between the United Nations (UN) and business schools.
+Hanken is also a signatory of the San Francisco Declaration on Research Assessment (DORA), an initiative proposing a holistic assessment of scientist's contributions.

 Degrees and programmes

 The school offers university degrees in economics, marketing, management and accountancy at the bachelor's, master's, and Ph.D.
-Master's degrees and Ph.D. programmes are offerend in both Swedish and English languages, while the bachelor's degree programmes are in Swedish.
+Master's degrees and Ph.D. programmes are offered in both Swedish and English languages, while the bachelor's degree programmes are in Swedish.
 The MSc in Economics and Business Administration programme is a two-year programme with 120 ECTS.
 The specialisations include Business and Management, Economics, Financial Analysis and Business Development, and Intellectual Property Law.
-In addition, Hanken & SSE Executive Education (A joint venture between Hanken School of Economics in Finland and Stockholm School of Economics in Sweden) offers an Executive MBA, a part-time two-year executive programme in English.
+In addition, Hanken & SSE Executive Education (a joint venture between Hanken and the Stockholm School of Economics in Sweden) offers an Executive MBA, a part-time two-year executive programme in English.

 Hanken has approximately 120 partner universities for student exchange.